 Building a deck is perhaps one of the most common construction DIY projects.
-It gives you much more space, improves home value, and doesn’t require specialized tools.
+So, It gives you much more space, improves home value, and doesn’t require specialized tools.
 However, building a safe deck requires some knowledge of math and physics.
 Also, knowledge about deck post spacing.

 The posts holding up the deck need to be spaced and set so that they can support the deck’s weight (and anything on it).